 It matters because employee engagement is crucial for recruitment and retention.
 According to America’s Charities Snapshot 2017, 70% of employees say mission and value alignment are the most important factors and giving and volunteering are imperative, while 50% of employees believe the company should facilitate opportunities for charitable engagement.

 It matters because employees are the most trusted company ambassadors.
-Keeping this stakeholder group happy and engaged has the salutary effect of also increasing consumer brand loyalty.
+Keeping employees happy and engaged has the salutary effect of also increasing consumer brand loyalty.
 Consumers care about whether or not a company is a good employer even if they aren’t the employee.
 In the 2017 Cone Communications CSR Study, an overwhelming 94% of consumers indicated that they cared more about this than operations, products, investing, and social justice.

 It matters because strong CSR consistently reaps reputational and bottom-line benefits year-over-year as approximately 90% of consumers have a more positive image, trust the company more, and would be more loyal while 90% of consumers are very/somewhat likely to switch brands to one associated with a good cause given similar price and quality, according to Cone Communications.